underrun/pybsddb/docs/db.rst

 .. function:: set_private(object)

-   Link an arbitrary object to the DB.
+   Link an object to the DB object.
+This allows to pass around an arbitrary object.
+For instance, for callback context.

 .. function:: get_private()